 - Swelling of the lymph nodes in the neck, arm or groin

-- Appearance of red streaks on the affected area
+- The appearance of red streaks on the affected area

 Risk Factors for Heat Rash in Babies